-Foolishly we identify with the body and therefore order our lives according to its whims, demands, and even its addictions.
+Foolishly we identify with the body and therefore order our lives according to its whims, demands and even its addictions.
 What a preposterous basis for the conduct of our life.
-But Buddha exhorts us to see that the body is no more than an earthen pot, ready at any moment to break and to be as nothing.
+But Buddha exhorts us to see that the body is no more than an earthen pot, ready at any moment to break and be discarded as nothing.

-One of the saddest events in human life is to see someone who has attained some measure of spiritual development slip back and lose the gained ground.
+One of the saddest experiences in human life is to see someone who has attained some measure of spiritual development slip back and lose the gained ground.
 Why does it happen?
-Simply because he did not defend what he had won–mostly because he had no idea of his danger.
+Simply because he did not defend and therefore safeguard what he had won, mostly because he had no idea of his danger.
 Having lived so long in the swirling waters of spiritual heedlessness, he felt secure as would a child.

 Free from attachment